 Leakage is a common and well-known phenomenon that is discussed in standard hydrology texts.
 In figure 1, leakage (cross-formational flow) between geologic units is indicated by double-headed arrows.
 In a 2009 pump-test conducted in Lee County, it was estimated that 22% of the water pumped from the Simsboro was derived from leakage from adjacent aquifers.

-Depending on where a Landowner’s property is located in the outcrop, the aquifers beneath the property will be the ones listed below the location.
-For example, if the property is in the Carrizo outcrop, the aquifers below the property are the Wilcox/Calvert Bluff, Wilcox/Simsboro, and the Wilcox/Hooper; in that order.
+Depending on where a Landowner’s property is located in the outcrop, the formations beneath the property will be the ones listed below the location.
+For example, if the property is in the Carrizo outcrop, the aquifers below the property are the Wilcox/Calvert Bluff, Wilcox/Simsboro, and the Wilcox/Hooper formations; in that order.
 A landowner owns the groundwater beneath his/her property in ALL of those aquifers.

-The maps below show the approximate location of the LCRA Griffith League Ranch Project over the Carrizo, Calvert Bluff, Simsboro, and Hooper Aquifers.
+The maps below show the approximate location of the LCRA Griffith League Ranch Project over the Carrizo, Calvert Bluff, Simsboro, and Hooper formations.

 Click on each map to see a larger view of the map.